Joeboy/joeboy.github.io/shut-up-and-shoot.md

 ## Where will the shoots be?

 At least for the first shoot, we can meet at my flat (Manor Park area, address will be shared less publicly), and either film there or go out, or both.
 It's currently winter so being outdoors all day isn't ideal.
 Bring warm clothes, in case of outdoor filming.
-My thinking is to keep the group mostly local to East London, with the option of travelling further afield for shoots if we want.
+My thinking is to keep the group mostly local to East London, with the option of traveling further afield for shoots if we want.

 ## Who's in charge?